noderod/greyfish/README.md

 	# Enter container
 	docker exec -it $CONTAINER bash
 	cd /grey
-	# Start the needed databases
+	# Start the needed databases and assign permission (APIs will not be started)
 	/grey/setup.sh
 	# Activate (change the number of threads if needed, standard is 4)
 	./API_Daemon.sh -up